jalcock-training/azure-hybrid-landing-zone/docs/architecture/landing-zone-design.md

 Azure Policy is used to enforce baseline governance across the environment.
 Initial policy assignments include:

 - Required tagging for cost management and resource classification
-- Enforced diagnostic settings for supported resources
 - Allowed locations to prevent accidental deployment outside the intended region
 - Baseline security configurations for Azure Arc–enabled servers
+- Optional diagnostic settings for supported resources

-Policies are applied at the management group level to ensure consistent governance across all subscriptions.
+Policies are applied at the subscription scope in this phase.
+In a future version, these policies will be moved to the management‑group level to support multi‑subscription governance.

 ## 5. Subscription Design

-The environment uses a two‑subscription model:
+The environment uses a single‑subscription model for this phase of the project.

-- **Platform Subscription**
-  Hosts the hub network, shared services (Log Analytics, Key Vault), and any future platform components.

-- **Landing Zone Subscription**
+This subscription hosts:
+- The hub network and shared services
-  Hosts the spoke network and application workloads.
+- The spoke network and application workloads

-This separation reflects common enterprise patterns and supports clear boundaries between platform and workload responsibilities.
+- Azure Arc–enabled hybrid resources

+This simplified structure supports free‑tier compatibility while still reflecting common enterprise patterns.
+A multi‑subscription model will be introduced in a future iteration.

 ## 6. Naming and Tagging Standards